 Now Florence laughs, but quickly stifles it, so it is not so loud.

 “You think this place is big enough for two bedrooms?
-I’ve known for ages I didn’t want a family, I never bothered with such a thing.”
+I’ve known for ages I’d likely never have a family, I never bothered with such a thing.”

-“He shall probably be upset once he realizes…”
+“He shall likely be upset once he realizes…”

 Florence simply waves me off.

 “This is my house.
 He can deal with it.”

 “All right, then,” I chuckle.